 Meanwhile, the Squid Surge makes getting up ink-covered walls faster and ends with the player jumping out of the ink at the top.
 These new moves, as well as other yet-to-be-revealed features and weapons, should have intriguing impacts on the metagame of Splatoon 3 in comparison to Splatoon 2.

-Splatoon 3 will be released for Nintendo Switch in 2022.
+Splatoon 3 launches for the Nintendo Switch on September 9, 2022.